Accounting Act

 Article 24

-Statements for financial report that are required to be compiled for extraordinary events shall be compiled by BAS Authority according to facts with reference to provision of preceding Article.
+Statements for financial reports that are required to be compiled due to extraordinary events shall be compiled by the BAS Agency according to facts with reference to provision of the preceding Article.

 Article 25

-Statements comprising financial report that is required to be compiled by departmental accounting shall be segregated according to fund.
-For the purpose of simplification, statements may be presented in column form for each fund.
+Statements comprising financial reports that are required to be compiled by Unit Accounting shall be segregated according to different funds.
+For the purpose of simplification, statements may be presented in column form comprising each fund.

 Article 26

-Statistic and dynamic financial reports which is required to be compiled by sub-accounting entity shall be prescribed within the accounting system according its need and the needs of departmental accounting entity it controls or subordinate departmental accounting entity.
+Static and dynamic financial reports which are required to be compiled by Sub-Accounting Entity shall be prescribed within the accounting system according to its need and the needs of the Unit Accounting Entity it controls or the Subordinate Unit Accounting Entity.

 Article 27

-Financial reports and statements in Article 22 and Article 25 may be reduced or merged according to the factual needs after each government BAS Authority meet and discuss with departmental accounting authority or chief officer of subordinate departmental accounting authority or accounting officers in charge.
+Financial reports and statements in Article 22 to Article 25 may be crossed-out or merged according to the factual needs after each government BAS Agency meet and discuss with the Chief Officer and the Chief accounting Officer of the Unit Accounting Agency or the Subordinate Unit Accounting Agency.

 Article 28

-General financial report of government shall comprise of consolidated reports from Article 21 to Article 23.
-However accounts that are dealt with in whole or collectively pursuant to Article 9, paragraph 3 may be produced into financial report from financial records.
+General Accounting of government shall comprise of consolidated reports mentioned in Article 21 to Article 23.
+Accounts that are dealt with in whole or collectively pursuant to Paragraph 3 of Article 9, however, may be put into financial report from financial records.

 Article 29